kcc-nma-art128/assignment/week02/README.md

 ```

-## IDs vs Classes vs Elements
+## IDs vs Classes
-- What is an ID?
-- What is a Class?
+**ID**'s are unique
+- Each element can have only one ID.
+- Each page can have only one element with that ID.

+**Classes** are reusable, NOT unique
+- You can use the same class on multiple elements.
+- You can use multiple classes on the same element.

-- When should you use them?
+#### When should you use an ID versus a Class?
+**Rule of thumb:** use id's for behavior and classes for styling.

+An element can have both an `id` and a `class`, so start with a `class`.
+If you need something to be unique for a specific behavior (like navigation), add a unique `id` for that page.

 ## CSS Specificity